ProfessionalsRaphael M. Russo

 - Apollo Strategic Growth Capital in its initial public offering of $816 million of units and Apollo Strategic Growth Capital II in its initial public offering of $690 million of units

-- South Mountain Merger Corp. in its initial public offering of $225 million of units and North Mountain Merger Corp. in its initial public offering of $132 million of units
+- South Mountain Merger Corp. in its initial public offering of $225 million of units and in its $1.3 billion combination with Billtrust; and North Mountain Merger Corp. in its initial public offering of $132 million of units and in its business combination with Corcentric

 - Intelsat in its IPO and Rule 144A and Regulation S bond offerings of over $8.0 billion on behalf of its subsidiaries